Fuad-31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-./7-everybody: this script adds execution permission to the owner, the group owner and the other users, to the file hello
+./8-James_Bond: this script set no permission at all for owner and group, and sets all permission for other users